 There are many great tools available for page speed diagnostics, such as Google’s PageSpeed Insights, Google’s TestMySite (mobile speed), GTmetrix, WebPagetest, and Google’s Lighthouse browser extension.

 There is a practically incomprehensible number of discoverable pages in existence on the world wide web, and obviously it takes a finite amount of time for a search engine robot to crawl each page.
 Not surprisingly, these robots must utilize their time wisely, so they do not crawl entire sites at a time (or at all) and appear to give precedence to reputable, fast-loading sites.
 You can help ensure that your ‘crawl budget’ is allocated wisely by making sure robots don’t waste time crawling unnecessary, extraneous content.
 This could be especially important if your site includes a large directory of hotels, such as dedicated pages for every hotel location in your database.
+See how your site is performing by entering it into our free web crawler tool.

 The most direct way of influencing search engine robot behavior is through the use of the robots.txt file at the root of your site.
 In this file, you can instruct user agents (such as search engine robots) to not crawl certain pages, subfolders, or URL types.
 If your site contains duplicative pages which might be useful to users (via internal links) but offer little to no SEO value, such as blog “tag” pages, you can easily instruct search engine robots to not crawl them.